photonstorm/lazer/worklog.md

 Finished ProcessPixels and some tests for it.
 It will take an imageData and a region and pass each pixel to your own callback.
 The color that comes back from the callback is then set into the imageData.
 Useful for non-shader image manipulation.

+Have split the canvas functions up into more distinct folders.
+They make more sense now.
+The 'imagedata' folder now deals specifically with ImageData and doesn't ever write back to the context, where as the 'pixels' folder contains helper functions that encapsulate the context and ImageData side of things together.
+Also put the Move functions into the new 'effects' folder, and Fill into 'graphics'.

 ### 20th November 2015